-VT Woodhill Investment Funds ICVC (the Company) is an investment company with variable capital incorporated in England and Wales under the OEIC Regulations with registered number IC001009 and authorised by the Financial Conduct Authority pursuant to an authorisation order dated 19 May 2014 (PRN: 618204).
+The VT Cindabbella Fund (the Company) is an investment company with variable capital incorporated in England and Wales under the OEIC Regulations with registered number IC001049 and authorised by the Financial Conduct Authority pursuant to an authorisation order dated 16 October 2015 (PRN 714901).
 The Company has an unlimited duration.

-The Company is a UCITS scheme and is a umbrella company (as defined in the OEIC Regulations).
-Each Sub-fund would be a UCITS scheme if it had a separate authorisation order.
+The Company is a UCITS scheme (as defined in the OEIC Regulations).